wesleylhandy/scribo/README.md

 - `do-what-it-says`
 >This command will run a default command retrieved from an external .txt file.

+- `clear-log`
+>All commands and data are stored in log.txt.
+Calling clear will delete previous information and start the log fresh.

 ###Known Issues

 Currently, IMDB does not provide a public API.
 Alternatively, the OMDBAPI (http://www.omdbapi.com) is currently experiencing problems and is unaccessible. :grimacing: (Date: 02/07/2017).